hashgrind/sauron/README.md

 ## Tips

-You might find it helpful to run `create index on :Account(name)` and `create index on :Subreddit(name)` to speed things up.
+Run `create index on :Account(name)` and `create index on :Subreddit(name)` to speed neo4j up.
+At some point we'll just do this for you.

-## Known issues
+## TODO

+* Console output + prompts display conflict cleanup
+* Automatically apply graph indexes
-* Everything
+* Cypher query generator
-* The UI mixed with console output is glitchy and sucks
-* Resource leakage or other tomfoolery requiring exits after doing a lot of shit
-* Most things could probably be done better
+* Do even more with the Reddit data we get
+* Expand beyond Reddit to include other delicious data trails

-## Interesting queries
+## Interesting Queries

 TODO/try harder ;)